-Ferryland: What do you do when a lighthouse goes out of business, start up a new business: lighthouse picnics.
-Started 8 years ago by Jill Curron, a young Newfoundlander who had spent several years living travelling overseas, there are now 13 local residents on staff and up 100 or more people a day drop by for the spectacular view and picnic.
+Ferryland, Newfoundland and Labrador – What do you do when a lighthouse goes out of business, start up a new business: lighthouse picnics.
+Started just over a decade ago by Jill Curron, a young Newfoundlander who had spent several years living travelling overseas, there are now 13 local residents on staff and up 100 or more people a day drop by for the spectacular view and picnic.

 You find the perfect perch and they provide the blanket and basket, everything from Seafood Club to Curried Chicken sandwiches, plus dessert.
 Even the bread is baked on the site, including the favorite – oatmeal and molasses.
 And, there’s homemade lemonade – the staff at the Lighthouse are the largest user of lemons in all of Newfoundland.